ska-telescope/lmc-base-classes/docs/source/guide/getting_started.rst

       Note that these two examples deliberately push all SKA business logic down to the command class (at least) or even the component manager.
-It is highly recommended not to include SKA business logic in TANGO devices.
-However, TANGO-specific functionality can and should be implemented directly into the command method.
-For example, many SKA commands accept a JSON string as argument, as a workaround for the fact that TANGO commands cannot accept more than one argument.
-Since this use of JSON is closely associated with TANGO, we might choose to unpack our JSON strings in the command method itself, thus leaving our command objects free of
+It is highly recommended not to include SKA business logic in Tango devices.
+However, Tango-specific functionality can and should be implemented directly into the command method.
+For example, many SKA commands accept a JSON string as argument, as a workaround for the fact that Tango commands cannot accept more than one argument.
+Since this use of JSON is closely associated with Tango, we might choose to unpack our JSON strings in the command method itself, thus leaving our command objects free of
       JSON:

       .. code-block:: py

          @command(dtype_in=..., dtype_out=...)
          def DoStuff(self, argin):
-                 arg = json.loads(argin)
+             args = json.loads(argin)
              command = self.get_command_object("DoStuff")
              return command(args)

 .. _set up your development environment: https://developer.skatelescope.org/en/latest/tools/tango-devenv-setup.html